 - Medicaid expansion is maintained.

-- Government subsidies and consumer protections will still be issued.
+- Government subsidies and consumer protections are still issued.

-Maybe.
-Some states are beginning to create strategies to preserve the individual mandate that all Americans have health coverage or face a penalty.
-Here’s where some states currently stand:
+Currently, the District of Columbia and five states (California, Massachusetts, New Jersey, Rhode Island, and Vermont) have individual mandates for the 2020 tax year.
+Some states and regions have created strategies to preserve the individual mandate that residents have health coverage or face a tax penalty.
+Here’s where those states currently stand: